-- LAN/WAN IP network connection. - Dial-up to a factory-configured internal modem (optional) or a modem connected to one of the serial or USB ports. - Some models also have an antenna for cellular connectivity. - Target device connection.
-An authorized user can make a Telnet, SSH v2 or Raw connection to a target device.
+- LAN/WAN IP network connection. - Dial-up to a factory-configured internal modem (optional) or a modem connected to one of the serial or USB ports. - Target device connection.
+An authorized user can make a Telnet, SSH v1, SSH v2 or Raw connection to a target device.
 For Telnet or SSH to be used for target device connections, the Telnet or SSH service must be configured in the Security Profile that is in effect. - Console system console connection.
 An administrator can log in either from a local terminal or from a computer with a terminal emulation program that is connected to the console port and can use the CLI utility.
 The CLI utility prompt (--:- cli->) displays at login.